ekansh1811/faceIdentification/README.md

 # Face Identification
-Face Identification using CNN pytorch \n
+Face Identification using CNN pytorch.
-Download the path file and save it in the same folder \n The model is already trained
+Download the path file and save it in the same folder.
+The model is already trained.